Nunes lawsuit to accuse CNN, Daily Beast of being accessories to conspiracy to obstruct justice

 On Sunday, he said Mr. Parnas and his attorney committed obstruction of justice to hamstring him as he leads House Republicans in a defense of Democrats’ drive to impeach President Trump.
 He called on CNN and the Daily Beast to cooperate in his announced lawsuit.

 “We are going to take CNN and the Daily Beast likely into federal court,” he said.
-“And we hope they cooperate because we are also going to be working with the appropriate law enforcement agencies because it is not OK to work with someone who has been indicted on serious federal crimes to build a media narrative and dirty up a member of Congress.”
+“And we hope they cooperate because we are also going to be working with the appropriate law enforcement authorities because it is not OK to work with someone who has been indicted on serious federal crimes to build a media narrative and dirty up a member of Congress.”

 Mr. Bondy has called on Rep. Adam Schiff, California Democrat and House intelligence chairman, to hear Mr. Parnas.